microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ## FHIR Search basics

-At the top level, the FHIR data model is made up of a collection of Resources for structuring information as it emerges in real-world healthcare settings.
+At the top level, the FHIR data model is made up of a collection of Resources for structuring information generated in real-world healthcare settings.
 Resources in FHIR represent the entities present in healthcare interactions.
 There are Resources for the people involved (`Patient`, `Practitioner`, etc.), the events that occur (`Observation`, `Procedure`, `Encounter`, etc.), and many other aspects surrounding healthcare scenarios.

 Within every Resource, FHIR defines a set of Elements for storing the details that uniquely identify each Resource *instance*.
 Elements such as `id` and `meta` apply to all Resources.
 There are many other Elements that only apply to their parent Resource (e.g., `Patient` is the only Resource with a `gender` Element).